 As a general rule, film will perform its best when it’s used soon after purchasing.
 Color film should be refrigerated if it’s being stored for up to 6 months, while B&W film can be stored at room temperature.
 When you need to store it longer, leave it in the freezer, sealed inside the packaging.

 Keeping the film in its original packaging is important.
 If it’s taken out of its container and it warms up too fast, condensation can form on the film and cause ferrotyping or static buildup.

 How long can I store film after it’s been exposed?

-One of the big questions that comes up all the time, is how long can you store film after it’s been exposed?
+One of the big questions that comes up all the time is how long can you store film after it has been exposed?

 For cinema film, like Kodak Vision 3 500T, Kodak suggests keeping the film frozen after exposure, and storing for no longer than 6 months.
 This same recommendation should also apply to Cinestill, which removes the remjet backing from Kodak cinema film to allow processing in C41.

 There are many people who discover old exposed, but undeveloped film in attics, basements, or other place.
 These films, even from the ’30s and ’40s are still developable in B&W chemistry — and most of them even produce decent results.
 So as long as your film is kept in the fridge, it will be okay.